Culturally responsive health care education is the process of learning to provide excellent health care to patients from diverse populations.

 Faculty may also request a consultation on course development or assistance planning an event by emailing Dr. Katharine Dalke at firstname.lastname@example.org.

 With questions or feedback about the educational curriculum or inclusive culture, email Dr. Katharine Dalke at email@example.com or fill out the curriculum and culture feedback form.
 Reports made through the form may be submitted anonymously.

-Students can also directly email Dr. George Blackall in the Office for a Respectful Learning Environment at email@example.com or Lynette Chappell-Williams in the Office for Diversity, Equity and Inclusion at firstname.lastname@example.org.
+Students can also directly email Dr. Debra Byler in the Office for a Respectful Learning Environment at firstname.lastname@example.org or Inginia Genao in the Office of Diversity, Equity and Belonging at email@example.com.

 Students who require an academic accommodation due a disability should contact Student Disability Services.
 Disclosure of a disability is considered confidential and protected under HIPAA; it is not part of the academic record.